yy29/aws-ec2-tips-llm-chat-ai/setup_info_llm_pretraining.md

 - OS: Ubuntu 24.04 LTS

 #### Number of GPUs needed for pretraining with acceptable performance
-Condition: Expect training with 1 trillion tokens
+Condition: Expect training with 1 trillion tokens using H200 GPUs
+Note: You may half the number of nodes if using Blackwell GPUs
 Recommended formula: 1B parameters = 1 node
 Minimum formula: 1B parameters = 0.5 node
 - 1B-2B LLM: 1 node of 8 x 141GB NVIDIA H200 SXM GPU